How to Fix Exchange Dirty Shutdown State? Know the Right Way

 Common Exchange Database Dirty Shutdown State Errors

-Following are the various Exchange errors that occur when the Exchange 2016, 2013 or 2010 database goes in a dirty shutdown state:
+Following are the various Exchange errors that occur when the Exchange 2016, 2013 or 2010 database goes into a dirty shutdown state:

 - Error MapiExceptionNetworkError Unable To Mount Database “(hr=0x80040115, ec=-2147221227)”